-- The COVID-19 2020 Booster Grants programme will open to current BBC Children in Need grant-holders from Monday 18th May 2020 and will enable organisations to apply for funding up to £5,000 over a 6 month period.
+- The COVID-19 2020 Booster Grants programme opened to current BBC Children in Need grant-holders from Monday 18th May 2020 and enables organisations to apply for funding up to £5,000 over a 6 month period.

-- The COVID-19 Large Grants programme will open to applications from 8th June 2020 and will enable organisations to apply for funding up to £80,000 over an 18 month period.
+- The COVID-19 Large Grants programme opened to applications from 8th June 2020 and enables organisations to apply for funding up to £80,000 over an 18 month period.

-More details on both of these funds will be made available on their website.
+More details on these funds are available on the CIN website.
 Please check regularly for updates.